 150g dried figs, chopped

 125g candied peel, chopped

 180ml brandy (or sloe gin)

 2 apples, with the cores removed

 the juice and zest of 2 oranges

 175g self-raising flour

 1 tsp mixed spice

-Enough for 3 x 900ml basins and a little ‘un.
+Enough for 3 x 900ml basins and another small one.
 I work on a rolling programme of making at least one more pudding than is needed so that it can roll over to the following Christmas and have a full year to mature into a heavier, richer pudding.